chrisnorman7/rumour/rumour_editor/README.md

 - ☑ Allow room surfaces to take away stats when players move, and boost them at intervals.
 - ☑ Add events too rooms so commands can be called when players enter and exit.
 - ☑ Add events to room objects so commands can be triggered when players approach or leave them behind.
+- ☑ Objects can move around and execute commands as they go.
 - ⭕ Commands can have conditional execution.
 - ⭕ Skills framework, allowing players to train in configurable skills.
 - ⭕ Game objects can be teachers of skills.